-I love Lutz’s Lentil Soup and it’s rich flavors with pork belly or pork knuckle chunks but tonight I wanted a different flavor.
-I was wanting something Asian.
+I love Lutz’s Lentil Soup and it’s rich flavors with pork belly or pork knuckle chunks, but tonight I wanted a different flavor.
+I wanted something Asian.
 I buy fresh Asian herbs and veggies and keep them in the freezer for such occasions.
 I began scrounging through my freezer for them and located one of my favorite herbs, kaffir leaves.
-Basically a lovely leaf with a combo of fresh basil and strong lime.
-I happened to have jalapeños that were on the verge of destruction so I gatherer all my goods and looked at them for a while.
-I attacked my spice drawer as well and as I looked through all my odds and ends and I laid them out and began to divide and conquer!
+Basically, a lovely leaf with a combo of fresh basil and strong lime.
+I happened to have jalapeños that were on the verge of destruction, so I gatherer all my goods and looked at them for a while.
+I attacked my spice drawer as well, and as I looked through all my odds and ends and I laid them out and began to divide and conquer!

-This is what I came up with and thank you Universe at least I took a picture so I would not forget what in the world I added to this crazy delicious meatless meal.
-You can eat it alone, pour it over seasoned cauliflower rice or organic rice.
-Your choice and actually your choice as to what goes into this soup.
-Check out your freezer, cupboards, seasonings, herbs, and get started!
+This is what I came up with, and thank you, Universe.
+At least I took a picture so I would not forget what in the world I added to this crazy delicious meatless meal.
+You can eat it alone, pour it over seasoned cauliflower rice or organic rice—your choice and actually your choice as to what goes into this soup.
+Check out your freezer, cupboards, seasonings, and herbs, and get started!

 If you’ve got some leftover veggies hanging around, slide them in thirty minutes before serving.
-I happened to find some frozen kale I had tossed in the freeze once upon a time, BAM in it went!
-If you’re adding kale you can add it with the main ingredients.
+I happened to find some frozen kale I had tossed in the freeze once upon a time.
+BAM, in it, went!
+If you’re adding kale, you can add it with the main ingredients.
 It’s pretty robust.
-If you choose to use spinach wait until right before you serve and toss it in so it doesn’t dissolve during cooking time.
-Also any veggies you choose to add need to be added according to their size and sturdiness.
-This soup cooks for 2 hours plus so add your veggies accordingly and more water if needed.
+If you choose to use spinach, wait before serving and toss it in so it is fresh and green when you serve the soup.
+Also, any veggies you choose to add need to be added according to their size and sturdiness.
+This soup cooks for 2 hours plus, so add your veggies accordingly and more water if needed.

 Here’s a good base for you to begin your own version of this yummy soup.
 Have fun!

 Spicy Red Curry Lentils